 Biotin (B7) is important for the processing of sugars, fats and amino acids.
-It is also known as the "hair vitamin" and is beneficial for hair growth.
-There is not an official RDA for biotin but research suggests that 30mcg per day is an approriate amount for the average adult.
+It is also known as the “hair vitamin” and is beneficial for hair growth.
+There is not an official RDA for biotin but research suggests that 30 mcg per day is an appropriate amount for the average adult.

 Eggs are traditionally recognized as a good source of biotin but there is a molecule in egg whites which prevents the absorption of the vitamin from the egg yolk.

 Shelled peanuts contain about 100 mg of biotin per cup.

 Semi-sweet chocolate contains about 32 mcg per 100 gram bar.

 Swiss chard contains about 10.5 mcg per cup.

 Not getting enough biotin from food or want to take a bit extra for better hair health?
 Check out the 5 Best Biotin Supplements according to user reviews.